What is your definition of a successful project?

 - Communication of project objectives and progress at the company level

-- Providing go-aheads when it comes to resource acquiring and maintenance tasks
+- Providing go-ahead when it comes to resource acquiring and maintenance tasks

 Project Team Member or Project Executive

 Project team members include professionals and subject matter experts who actively participate and work on the different stages of a project.
-These project team members come in with varied skill sets and are all employed, either on a part-time or full-time basis based on the project requirement and needs.
+These project team members come in with varied skill sets and are all employed, either part-time or full-time, based on the project requirement and needs.
 Their duties include the following: